What are the Benefits of Bhujangasana?

 1. Lie on your stomach with your legs stretched out.

 2. While exhaling, bend forward from your hips and try to touch the floor with your nose or forehead.
 Keep the hands extended on either side of you for support.
-If possible, bring your palms flat on the floor beside you (fingertips pointing toward feet).
+Bring your palms flat on the floor beside you (fingertips pointing toward your feet).
 Otherwise, make fists and rest them alongside your body.

-3. Keep your head and neck in line with your spine, and don’t let them drop.
+3. Keep your head and neck aligned with your spine, and don’t let them drop.
 Look down at the floor to ensure a straight back.

 4. Hold the pose for 30 seconds to 1 minute.

-5. To release, exhale and gently lift your head and torso, then press down into the floor with your hands to return to the starting position.
+5. To release, exhale and gently lift your head and torso, then press down onto the floor with your hands to return to the starting position.

 6. Repeat three times.